Support & Reward

 While starting-up in

 Besides the joy of doing good we also offer small rewards to acknowledge and thank our supporters.

-Donation Euro 20.
-Your name mentioned on our web page for minimum one year, if you want.
+Your name will mentioned on our web page for minimum one year, if you want.
 If so, please let us know the name that we shall use.

-Donation Euro 200.
+Monthly Donation Euro 300.
 Your name will be mentioned on the wall in the hallway inside our RISE Support Centres and we send a photo to you.
 In case you want, please let us know the name that we shall use and your e-mail address.

 Donation SEK 1000.
 A WhatsApp meeting will be arrange where you can meet and talk with our team in a target country of your choice.
 If you like this idea, please let us know your name and WhatsApp number.
 We will delete the number after the call.